shader-slang/slang/docs/proposals/006-artifact-container-format.md

 Artifact Container Format
 =========================

-A proposal for a Slang language/compiler feature or system should start with a concise description of what the feature it and why it could be important.

 This proposal is for a file hierarchy based structure that can be used to represent compile results and more generally a 'shader cache'.
 Ideally it would feature

 * Does not require an extensive code base to implement